Lukeino/UnityLibrary/README.md

 # UnityLibrary
-Here is the Unity script library, containing many reusable scripts within the game engine.
+Here is the fully usable script library for Unity.

 ## What is unity?